jacenr/gotools/gofind/README.md

 		3. ./gofindv2 -m=">,20171205000000" -n=sub,test -d=o -p=/tmp,/mnt
 			Search file whose name contain "test" and modify time after "Dec 5 00:00:00 2017", and only directory are outputted.
-			Note the comma separator and option with digits should be surrounded by double quotes.
+			Note the comma separator, and option with digits should be surrounded by double quotes.
+		4. ./gofindv2 -s="<=,32" -n=sub,test -p=/tmp
+			Search file whose name contain "test" and size not greater than 32B.
+			The argument with digit (eg: "32") should be surrounded by double quotes.

 	Options:
 		1. -n